KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 - - -

-You will then hit the issue of the next time you try and install or update a package, it will fail.
+You will then hit the issue of the next time you try and install or update a package, it will fail:

 ```console
 kali@kali:~/kali/packages/finalrecon$ sudo apt upgrade